 If you have an offer conditional on financing, the buyer and lender know exactly what they’re working with in terms of price and qualifications.

 This allows both buyer and lender to make informed decisions.
-Things like whether they can afford the house and what mortgage rate they’re going to receive.
+Things like whether they can afford buying a house and what mortgage rate they’re going to receive.
 If the buyer doesn’t like these terms, they will be able to back out of the agreement, usually without penalty.

 The other component of a financing condition is that the property can have a home appraisal by a bank.
 This will determine if the buyer paid fair market value for the property.
 Appraisals are less of a concern if a house sells under the asking and there are comparables.